Design & UX

 We’ve been using Figma for a couple of years now and a while ago, we wrote about why we decided to make the jump from Sketch, which spoke about the unification of tools, its powerful collaboration features and price.
 We previously touched on how we collaborated within Figma files and to be honest, at the time it was more of a novelty factor to have multiple designers, developers or project managers in one file.
 However, this did begin to shift the way that we worked and it allowed another designer to momentarily dip in and propose a solution.
 One thing we hadn’t done fully was design side by side on a big project.

 If it’s a small project, two can be a crowd for side by side designing.
 Bring in a large project with a ton of pages and a tight deadline, two becomes the only way to deliver.
-So here’s what we learnt when working together, they’re all numbered so you can dip in and out when needed:

 1 - Play to each others strengths